pyeventsourcing/esdbclient/README.md

 other field-values in the query string with the same field name will be ignored.

 Please note, if NodePreference is "leader" and the node becomes a follower, the client will attempt to reconnect to the current leader.
-The HTTP header "require-leader" is set to "true" for "write" requests, and a node which is not a leader that receives such a request will return an error.
+The HTTP header "requires-leader" is set to "true" for "write" requests, this header is observed by the server, and a node which is not a leader that receives such a request will return an error.
 This error is detected by the client, which will then close the current gRPC connection and create a new connection to the leader.
 The request will then be sent to the leader, and will be expected to succeed.

 Please note, if NodePreference is "follower" and there are no follower nodes in the cluster, the client will fail to connect.